5l1v3r1/WhatsSpy-Public-wiki/getting-started.markdown

 ```
 # These are guidelines.
 For debugging you can use 777 instead of 760.
 # In case you chose other a $whatsspyProfilePath, you need to use this variable.
-sudo chown www-data:www-data -R /var/www/whatsspy/api/
+sudo chown www-data:www-data -R /var/www/whatsspy/api/whatsapp/src/wadata/
 sudo chown www-data:www-data -R /var/www/whatsspy/images/profilepicture/
-sudo chmod 760 -R /var/www/whatsspy/api/
+sudo chmod 760 -R /var/www/whatsspy/api/whatsapp/src/wadata/
 sudo chmod 760 -R /var/www/whatsspy/images/profilepicture/
 ```

 ### Webserver

 You need to restrict access to WhatsSpy Public and the API of WhatsSpy Public from unauthorized web access.

-#### Nginx
 We need to update your Nginx configuration to restrict access:

 `sudo nano /etc/nginx/sites-available/default`